munfeiwoo/Todoist/README.md

     1. Test “Create Project”
     2. Test “Create Task via mobile phone”
     3. Test “Reopen Task”

+It is a best practice to ensure each automated test case is independent and self-contained.
+As such, I have rework the steps provided in scenario 2 and 3 not to depends on project and task created in earlier test scenario but still achieving the same test objective.
+Each test was scripted as an independent automated test to ensure the test could be executed as a standalone test.
+You will also noticed that there is a Setup, Body and Teardown section in each automated test.
+All prerequisites will be run in the Setup section and all data created in a test will be deleted during teardown to ensure the same test could be repeated in a clean state during the next execution cycle.

+We could have more discussions during the interview.

 # Cloning the project and install required dependencies